Code-Institute-Submissions/dybacz-theambertree_JulyResub/README.md

 **Guest Features**

-* __Booking Complete Page__
-    - This feature will allow users to know that there booking has been successful

-    - This feature will allow users to view a summary of there booking

-* __Booking Failure Page__
-    - This feature will allow users to know that there booking has been unsuccessful
+* __Guest Booking__

-    - This feature will allow users to know why there booking was unsuccessful
+    - This feature will allow guest users to make bookings without the need to register for an account.

 * __Contact us Form__
-    - This feature will allow users to complete a form and send enquires such as party booking to the restaurant.
+    - Front end of is complete, a back end needs to be sorted and linked up to the contact form on the contact us section of the homepage.

 **Admin/Staff Features**